 In addition, the trusted referee must not be:

 a) related to the customer; for example, a trusted referee cannot be their parent, child, brother, sister, aunt, uncle or cousin

 b) the spouse or partner of the customer

 c) a person who lives at the same address as the customer

 d) a person involved in the transaction or business requiring the certification.

-The trusted referee must sight the original documentary identification, and make a statement to the effect that the documents provided are a true copy and represent the identity of the named individual (link to the presenter).
+The trusted referee must sight the original documentary identification, and make a statement to the effect that the documents provided are a true copy and represent the identity of the named individual.

 Certification must include the name, signature, and the date of certification.
 The trusted referee must specify their capacity to act as a trusted referee from sections (a)-(m) above.